Create Transaction

 originDetails β that path does not auto-link; use originTaxId at the root when you want a real link by document.)UUID of the origin entity (sender) in gu1 system

 originEntityId and originExternalId.
 The value is compared to each entityβs taxId using a normalized form (alphanumeric only).
 If a match is found, originEntityId is set and name/country can be filled.
+After a successful link, the stored value is entities.tax_id.
 Max length: 50 characters.
 Optional.Name of the origin entity

 ISO 2-letter country code of origin (e.g., βUSβ, βBRβ, βARβ)